 Be up-to-date on vaccination requirements:

-Use care when describing who is eligible to receive the monkeypox vaccine and ensure information is up to date.
+Use care when describing who is eligible to receive the mpox vaccine and ensure information is up to date.
 Early eligibility guidelines from health departments prioritized sex workers, men who have sex with men who have had more than one anonymous sex partner in the past 14 days, and others who are most at risk, which may factor into some of the stigma people being vaccinated can face.
 Different health departments are changing their screening guidelines quickly, so the categories from days previous may be outdated and may differ from other communities.
 As with COVID vaccines, people may misrepresent their exposure in an effort to get earlier access to the vaccine.

 Resources: